 If you are new to wine tasting, it can feel like a foreign and intimidating world.
 There is a wide variety of wines and tasters that each have their own language when it comes to describing wines.
 However, with a little knowledge, you can become an expert taster and discover which wines are your favorites.
-Follow this wine tasting guide for beginners to prepare for your first tasting.
+Whether you happen to swing by an in-store wine sampling or visit to a winery for a full-scale tasting experience, you can follow this wine tasting guide for beginners to prepare for your first tasting.

 Basic Steps to Wine Tasting